Skip to Main Navigation

 What is the World Bank is doing to address AMR?

-Addressing AMR can be highly cost-effective, offering a rate of return on investment of 88 percent per year.
-Building on many decades of experience, the World Bank is financing 56 projects across 35 countries.
+Addressing AMR can be highly cost-effective, offering a rate of return on investment of 88 % per year.
+The World Bank is currently financing 63 projects across 40 countries.
 These investments are aimed at strengthening and developing agricultural, health and water and sanitations systems, which are critical to preventing the emergency and spread of resistance.

 Through its financing and policy dialogue, the World Bank also provides governments with technical assistance and implementation support for AMR-related investments.
-The World Bank also collaborates with international organizations, donors, and country partners to support improved awareness and understanding of critical issues relating to AMR through reports, trainings, seminars and international convenings.
+The World Bank also collaborates with international organizations, development, and country partners to support improved awareness and understanding of critical issues relating to AMR through global advocacy and facilitating knowledge synthesis and sharing.